7555G/mapping-bot/README.md

 #### Building

-To build from source, with ROS Kinetic on Ubuntu 16.04, clone the latest version from this repository into your catkin workspace and compile the package using
+To build from source, with ROS Kinetic on Ubuntu 16.04, clone the latest version from this repository into your catkin workspace and compile the package with the following commands:

 ``` bash
 mkdir -p /catkin_ws/src